Sewing Pattern making tutorials – Design and sew your own clothes

 If you have been buying clothes off the shelf till now but now you feel you should make your own clothes – you are at the right place.
 You can now own clothes which are more fitting and more comfortable and can wear it with a pride of having made it yourself.
 Not to mention the kind of pleasure you get when you make something yourself.

-Checkout these posts on How to take body measurements for making sewing patterns ; How to read a tape measure and the sewing tools you need for starting making clothes
+Check out these posts on How to take body measurements for making sewing patterns ;& 7 types of Body shapes – which one is yours ? ; How to take Hip measurement ; How to read a tape measure and the sewing tools you need for start making clothes

 Drafting a pattern can be done on the paper or the cloth directly.
 Once you have made paper patterns, unless your body has not changed, you can keep on sewing with the same pattern again and again.